How to become a Counsellor

-The next step is to attend a 30 hour certificate level training course or talk to the college to assess your prior learning.
-We recommend undertaking a 30 hour course.
+The next step is to attend a 60 hour certificate level training course or talk to a college to assess your prior learning.
+We recommend undertaking a 60 hour course.
 This will ensure that you understand the rigors of the training.
-Most colleges run this course over a year, however here at Dunamis we run this as a shorter intensive course.
-To find out more please contact us at email@example.com
+Most colleges run this course over a year, however here at Dunamis we run this as a shorter, more intensive course.
+As a result it is possible for students to undertake the certificate course in June, pass, and then enrol on the Diploma course.
+The diploma course is a 5 terms course that starts in September.
+To find out more about our 60 hour certificate in counselling skills course visit here.

-Having completed your 30 hour certificate level in counselling you are now ready to move on towards a diploma which may lead to professional status.
+Having completed your 60 hour certificate level in counselling you are now ready to move on towards a diploma which may lead to professional practice.

 The diploma course must involve in-depth training and should reach standards recognised by the BACP.
 This should include ethical practice, in depth knowledge of psychological theories and their application, research and skills base training.